DimeZilla/phpdoc-github-markdown/README.md

 Write me a note or log an issue in github.

 ## Example
-An example can be found here in [`./example/docs`](https://github.com/DimeZilla/phpdoc-github-markdown/tree/master/example/docs)
+An example project can be found here in [`./example`](https://github.com/DimeZilla/phpdoc-github-markdown/tree/master/example).
+To view the example wiki, see the wiki for this project: https://github.com/DimeZilla/phpdoc-github-markdown/wiki

 ## Testing
 Run phpdoc from the `./example/` directory and see if the output is satisfactory to you.